Amamah-QM/report/another-page-2.md

 The objective was to improve my skills gradually.
 I had to make an audio guide in English first, then in Arabic and then make one with a video incorporated into it.
 I was able to make the English audio guide with relative ease.
 I was able to make the Arabic guide go live next, but it took a bit longer than expected.
 I am unsure why it took the time it did, but the Arabic guide was functional.

 Finally, I worked on the video guide.
 It was a challenge to compress the video enough to upload it to the repository.
 Once I got around that, I had to figure out how to make the video appear.
-I was able to change all text but I was unable to make the video play.
+It took me some time but I found a way to make the video load on the page, and the whole guide was then complete.

 I ran into multiple issues making the pages go live.
 I am unsure why these issues keep happening but I suspect it has to do with upload delay because the changes I make appear eventually.
 It is a bit nerve-wracking not to see the effect my edits have, as my experience with GitHub is limited and I am not as confident as I would like to be with making the edits I have to.
 This leads to a lot of waiting for the changes to appear, which is ineffective.
 The consistent work on GitHub is extremely helpful in dealing with that.
 The more I work on GitHub, the more confident I become.